 A Short History of Chester Railway Station

-Right: the newly-opened station in a rural setting; sheep graze where the Queen Hotel and City Road are today
+Right: the newly-opened station in a rural setting at the edge of the city; sheep graze where the Queen Hotel and City Road are today.

 The canals and stagecoaches were fairly busy but slower and costlier and not reliable enough so this new form of transport was greatly looked forward to.
 So, when the Chester to Birkenhead line with its own station was opened on 23rd September 1840 there was great excitement.
 It was soon followed by the Chester to Crewe line and its own station, opened on 1st October 1840.